AwesomeCronk/uPyFile/README.md

 `python uPyFile.py port push pcFileName deviceFileName  -  copies a file from your PC to the device.`

+Add `-v` to the end of any command to get a printout of what uPyFile is doing.

 Examples:

 `python uPyFile.py COM3 read boot.py`